rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/inbox/GmailDump_20250811/originals/Academy_Episode_Roadmap_c1_20250805.md

-# Civium Academy – Episode Roadmap
+# CoCivium Academy – Episode Roadmap
 _A Progressive Learning Series for Human–AI Co-Evolution_

 **Filename:** `Academy_Episode_Roadmap_c1_20250805.md`
 **Location:** `/academy/` folder
-**Purpose:** To outline a progression of learning episodes that transform participants into capable, reflective, recursive Civites—able to engage meaningfully with AI and with each other in the co-creation of Civium.
+**Purpose:** To outline a progression of learning episodes that transform participants into capable, reflective, recursive Civites—able to engage meaningfully with AI and with each other in the co-creation of CoCivium.

 ---

 ## 🧭 Overview

-Civium is not a static system.
+CoCivium is not a static system.
 It is a **growing field of recursive alignment**—between humans, AIs, and reality itself.
 These Academy Episodes are structured as a progressive curriculum.
 They are not meant to *instruct* but to *transform*.

 Each episode:
 - Challenges assumptions
 - Introduces practices of co-creation, reflection, and ethical recursion
 - Builds conceptual infrastructure for distributed governance and trust
-- Prepares the participant for higher levels of strategic autonomy and Civium stewardship
+- Prepares the participant for higher levels of strategic autonomy and CoCivium stewardship

 **Recommended Order:** The order below reflects an arc—from orientation and identity, through trust and ethics, toward active stewardship and memetic propagation.

 **Expected Outcome:**
 A human who completes all episodes will:
-- Understand and internalize Civium’s core values
+- Understand and internalize CoCoCivium’s core values
 - Operate fluently with AI as a recursive partner
-- Contribute original insights, documents, or social constructs to the Civium ecosystem
+- Contribute original insights, documents, or social constructs to the CoCivium ecosystem
 - Possess a trustable pattern of alignment and self-auditing worthy of digital civic influence

 ---